 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 If you need help funding your education, there are plenty of scholarships for Wisconsin students you might apply for.
-Scholarships aren’t your only options—you should also consider applying for any grants for Wisconsin college students that you may qualify for.
+Scholarships aren’t your only options—you should also consider applying for scholarships and grants for Wisconsin college students.
+Here are some options you may be eligible for.

 The purpose of this program is to provide additional college funding to low-income and disadvantaged Wisconsin students.
 This aid should help reduce the student’s amount of loan, work-study, or unmet financial need.
 Grant amounts range from $600 to $1,800 per school year.